Around 24% of people abandon their carts when they're required to create an account. [Source: Baymard]

 Here is a preview of the email we created:

-28% of shoppers abandon shopping carts in the middle due to a long and confusing checkout process.
+28% of shoppers abandon their shopping carts midway due to a long, confusing checkout process.

 A well-designed multi-step checkout can solve this problem by splitting the checkout fields into different steps, simplifying the buying process.